 In Ayurvedic pharmaceutics varieties of natural products such as herbal, mineral and animal drugs are used to prepare herbal and herbomineral formulations.
 It is reviewed that before 8th century herbal sources are maximally used than mineral and metal drugs.
-After this period herbo-mineral formulations became a vital part in Ayurved practice.
-As 'Rasashastra' is a separate branch evolved different Mineral, Metallic formulations have been documented for its desired activities and for untoward effects.
+After this period herbo-mineral

 Manashila (As_2S_2) is an Arsenic compound is one of the important mineral drugs which are an ingredient of approximately 396 formulations.
 Formulations containing Manashila have wide range of dosage forms like Taila, Ghrita, Lepa, Avaleha, Varti etc. Maximally Manashila is used in compound formulations to treat Respiratory disorders and Skin disorders.
 In Ayurved and in modern science, compounds of Arsenic said to be toxic.
-Specific toxicity signs of Arsenic compounds are documented viz. nausea, vomiting, colicky abdominal pain, profuse watery diarrhea and excessive salivation.
+Specific Arsenic compounds toxicity signs of are documented viz. nausea, vomiting, colicky abdominal pain, profuse watery diarrhea and excessive salivation.

-Shodhan is a basic concept of Rasashastra Bhaishajya kalpana.
+Shodhan is a basic concept of Rasashastra Bhaishajya Kalpana.
 To conduct Shodhan 'Sanskara' different processes such as Bhawana, Bharjan, Swedan, Nirvap, Dhalan etc. are carried out to convert raw drug into "Shuddha form".